Grovetown High School: Speech and Debate Team

 The Grovetown High School Debate Team began in 2011.
 It competes in Lincoln-Douglas, Public Forum, and Policy Debate, as well as some individual events, including Extemporaneous, Impromptu and Prose/Poetry.

 In 2011 it won runner-up to the state champion in the novice division of Lincoln-Douglas at the GFCA's 1st and 2nd Year State Championship.

 In its third year, the team qualified 24 members to the GFCA Varsity State Championship, held at Stratford Academy.
 At the Varsity State Tournament, the team took the Championship in Lincoln Douglas Debate.
 Overall the team placed third in debate divisions.
 At the tournament the team's coach was recognized as the 2014 GFCA Speech Coach of the Year.
 It also qualified seven students to the National Speech and Debate Association Tournament in Public Forum, Lincoln-Douglas, Extemporaneous Speaking, and Congressional Debate.

+After a long hiatus, the speech and debate team was revived in 2022 with 7 new members.
+The team became co-champions in the Lassiter Invitational Debate Tournament, and 4 members qualified for the Georgia Speech & Debate State Championship in Public Forum Debate.

 The Debate team is affiliated with both the National Speech and Debate Association and the Georgia Forensic Coaches Association.